ankurkwv/text-to-magic-demo/README.md

 2. Set the function name here to `setup.js`.
 3. Set the visibility by clicking beside the function name to `public`.
 4. Copy the contents from `functions/setup.js` to this file.
-5. Click the blue `Deploy All` button in the bottom left corner.
+5. Click the blue `Save` button, then click the blue `Deploy All` button in the bottom left corner.
 6. Click on `Copy URL` near the bottom-right of the function editor.
 7. In a new tab, visit this `setup.js` URL once to run the function setup.

 ### Step 6: Upload `sync_token.js` and `post_magic.js`

 1. Follow the steps previously to add `sync_token.js` and `post_magic.js` as `public` functions to your service.
-It is not necessary to visit these functions from your browser as in the 6th/7th step previously.
+2. It is not necessary to visit these functions from your browser as in the 6th/7th step previously.
-2. Click the blue `Deploy All` button in the bottom left corner.
+3. Cick the blue `Deploy All` button in the bottom left corner.

 ## Go Live!